Procedural Stages for Intrathecal Pumps Provide the Key to Successful Coding

 The length of a trial period is determined by the physician and the patient's clinical condition, Slater says.
 She explains that a single-shot trial period could be one day, a continuous infusion trial two or three days, and a trial with the catheter tunneled with an external pump three days to two weeks.

-2. Continuous infusion: "The next best thing to a single injection is to place a temporary intraspinal catheter over [...]
+2. Continuous infusion: "The next best thing to a single injection is to place a temporary intraspinal catheter over three to five days and slowly infuse morphine, reproducing what the actual [...]